sghalebikesabi/sghalebikesabi.github.io/_posts/2021-07-08-shap-model-expl.md

   - medium
 ---

 Without understanding the mathematical expressions of Shapley values, their attributions can be counterintuitive.
 This blog post focuses on explaining the mathematical expression of Shapley values.
+Find the whole blog post [here](https://medium.com/@lucile.terminassian/shapley-values-model-agnostic-local-explanation-models-from-a-statistical-viewpoint-ii-4c279fb57974).